How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 Assertiveness is a Skill for Life

-Teaching your child the skills involved in assertiveness will benefit them now and in the future in their future adult lives.
+Teaching your child the skills involved in assertiveness will benefit them now and in the future in their adult lives.

 Good luck!